TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 ### Tips and Tricks

 * Keep your world-info entries short.
 Break longer entries apart into multiple entries if possible and rely on State-Engine to pick the most relevant information for the story.
-* `$Lore` entries will have a hard time relating to unique tags from `$State` entries, since they tend to match so close to the latest action, where there may not be enough entries remaining to reliably associate.
+* `$Lore` entries will have a hard time relating to unique topics from `$State` entries, since they tend to match so close to the latest action, where there may not be enough entries remaining to reliably associate.
 * If playing in second-person mode, you may want to setup your Player entry like this: `$Player[Taleir](you)`

 ## Context-Mode